-8. HOW TO STOP PAYMENT: If you have authorized us to make regular Preauthorized Electronic Fund Transfer payments out of your account, you may request that we stop any payment by CALLING US at: 1-800-239-2265 or (205) 558-5000, or by WRITING US at: BBVA USA, Customer Service Department, P.O.
+8. HOW TO STOP PAYMENT: If you have authorized us to make regular Preauthorized Electronic Fund Transfer payments out of your account, you may request that we stop any payment by CALLING US at: 1-800-239-2265 or (205) 558-5000, you may call your local BBVA Branch or by WRITING US at: BBVA USA, Customer Service Department, P.O.
 Box 10566, Birmingham, Alabama 35296.
 You must notify us in time for us to receive your request at least three (3) business days before the payment is scheduled to be made.
 You must tell us the exact amount of the payment to be stopped, as well as other information we may request.
 If you deliver your stop payment request by telephone, you must confirm your stop payment order to us in writing within twenty-one (21) days of your oral stop payment request.
 If you fail to provide the required written confirmation within twenty-one (21) days of an oral stop payment request, you agree that we may honor or ignore, in our discretion, the oral stop payment request.
 We also require that you provide us with a copy of your written revocation to the payee-originator within twenty-one (21) days of our receipt of your stop payment request.

 9. OUR LIABILITY: We will respond to notices of unauthorized transfers, as described in Section 2(b) above, and requests to stop payment, as described in Section 8 above, in a commercially reasonable manner and time.
 You agree, however, that in no event shall we be liable in an amount exceeding the lesser of $5,000 (five thousand dollars) or the actual amount of your loss in the case of (i) any unauthorized transfer from your account or (ii) any failure by us to honor or cancel a stop payment request.
 You agree that we will not be liable for any amount of loss that you may incur (i) if your periodic statement shows electronic fund transactions that you did not make or authorize and you do not tell us within thirty (30) days after the statement was mailed or made available to you or (ii) if you fail to timely provide the information described in Section 8 above, and otherwise requested by us, in connection with any request by you to stop payment of a Preauthorized Electronic Fund Transfer.